-- The port settings dialog box is closed. - No printer is using the SmartNetMonitor for Client port as a printer port.

-U Open [Control Panel], and double-click the [Add/Remove Programs] icon.

-Click the [Change or Remove Programs] tab, click [SmartNetMonitor for Client], and click [Change/Remove].

-After the confirmation message appears, click [Yes].

-UninstallShield removes all of the components of SmartNetMonitor for Client.

-- After the confirmation message appears, click [Yes]. - 5 Acknowledge the [Remove Shared File?] dialog box. - 6 When the uninstallation is complete, click [0K].
+- The port settings dialog box is closed. - No printer is using the SmartNetMonitor for Client port as a printer port. - You have performed login with the same user authority as that used to install SmartNetMonitor for Client. - 1 Open [Control Panel], and then double-click the [Add/Remove Programs] icon. - 2 Click the [Change or Remove Programs] tab, click [SmartNetMonitor for Client], and then click [Change/Remove]. - After the confirmation message appears, click [Yes].
+UninstallShield removes all of the components of SmartNetMonitor for Client. - 4 After the confirmation message appears, click [Yes]. - Acknowledge the [Remove Shared File?] dialog box. - 6 When the uninstallation is complete, click [OK].